smeichle/Statistics_sandbox/README.md

 # smeichle/binf
-Contains my python scripts that are used in bioinformatics
+Contains my python scripts that may commonly be used in bioinformatics

 ## Python Environment (with Anaconda)
 Code may be run using a Python environment based on 3.6.x.
 Replicable environment with biopython.yml